Handling Papercuts

 This window papercut of fish and lotus is a wish fulfillment symbol hoping for fertility in a new marriage.

-Some papercuts show and tell stories that have been passed down for generations.
-As mentioned earlier, during the early days when communications were limited, history was recorded in this way.
-Only scholars could read or write so these became the traditional methods for recording and passing on history to new generations and travelers.
+Some papercuts narrate stories passed down for generations.
+As mentioned, history was once recorded this way due to limited communication.
+Only scholars could read or write, so these traditional methods helped pass on history to new generations and travelers.

-In this ancient story (photo 5) when passers by saw the old man fishing from a rock they wondered why he held his rod three feet above the water.
-He said it was to attract the attention of the emperor when he came to visit.
-His ploy was successful, and he was made prime minister.
+In this ancient story (photo 5), passersby saw an old man fishing from a rock, wondering why he held his rod three feet above the water.
+He replied it was to attract the emperor's attention during his visit.
+The ploy worked, and he was made prime minister.

 Photo 5: Fisherman

-This is an ancient story passed down through generations about an old man fishing from a rock to attract the attention of the emperor.
-Notice the delicacy and threading of the water creation.
+This ancient story, passed down through generations, features an old man fishing from a rock to attract the emperor's attention.
+Note the delicate water threading creation.

 Papercutting Around the Globe

-In Germany and Switzerland the art is known as scherenschnitte.
-The large intricate patterns of scherenschnitte I have admired involved hundreds of hours of detailed cutting with tiny scissors.
-In Poland it is called wycinanki, and The Dutch call it knippen.
-Many, many cultures have embraced this traditional form in one way or another.
-In Jewish cultures it is part of their religious artwork and holiday celebrations.
-And I remember learning how to cut snowflakes from folded paper back in kindergarten, a very long time ago.
+In Germany and Switzerland, it's known as scherenschnitte.
+The intricate scherenschnitte patterns I’ve admired took hundreds of hours of detailed cutting with tiny scissors.
+In Poland, it's called wycinanki, and in Dutch culture, it’s knippen.
+Many cultures embrace this traditional form.
+In Jewish traditions, it’s part of religious artwork and holiday celebrations.
+I remember learning to cut snowflakes from folded paper in kindergarten.

 Time Consuming Craft